MerginMaps/mobile-sdk/README.md

 - how to do diff `diff -rupN file.orig file`
 - how to do diff from GIT `git diff master`
 - find SHA512 hash for vcpkg: `shasum -a 512 myfile.tar.gz`
-- vcpkg clean build - remove `vcpkg/buildtrees/`
+- vcpkg clean build - remove `rm -rf ./vcpkg/buildtrees/ ./vcpkg/packages/`

 ## Android